Practice healthy mindset habits daily to improve your finances

 Normally, I would think this mindset practice is a little too “woowoo” for me, but there have been studies that show the benefit of visualization.
 If professional athletes and wealthy entrepreneurs say it helps them, I don’t see why it can’t benefit me.

 Besides, it’s fun!

 If you’ve never visualized your dreams being your reality, you may put limitations on your vision.
 You might let your lack of knowledge or belief hold you back from dreaming big.

 Don’t do that.

-Anybody can learn this skill, but there are some guidelines to follow if you want to be effective:
+Anybody can learn the practice of visualization, but there are some guidelines to follow if you want this daily mindset habit to be effective:

 - You must immerse yourself in your visualization as deeply as you can.
 As you “see” yourself having already achieved your goal, identify the sights, smells, tastes, and sounds around you.
 Think about what your surroundings look like, what you’re feeling, who you’re with.
 Watch it like a movie in your mind, and conjure up a deep, emotional connection to it.